 - Minimum number of data samples.

 - [OPTIONAL] Availability time requirement.
-This is for informing the requirement on availability time for the ML model training, e.g. FL Server NWDAF sends the requirement in preparation request to FL Client NWDAF for selecting the FL Client NWDAF which is available in the required time for training ML model.
+This is for informing the requirement on availability time for the ML Model training, e.g. FL Server NWDAF sends the requirement in preparation request to FL Client NWDAF for selecting the FL Client NWDAF which is available in the required time for training ML Model.

-- [OPTIONAL] Training Filter Information: enables to select which data for the ML model training is requested, e.g. S-NSSAI, Area of Interest.
+- [OPTIONAL] Training Filter Information: enables to select which data for the ML Model training is requested, e.g. S-NSSAI, Area of Interest.
 Parameter types in the Training Filter Information are the same as or subset of parameter types in the ML Model Filter Information which are defined in procedure 6.2A.1.

-- [OPTIONAL] Target of Training Reporting: indicates the object(s) for which data for ML model training is requested, i.e. a group of UEs or any UE (i.e. all UEs).
+- [OPTIONAL] Target of Training Reporting: indicates the object(s) for which data for ML Model training is requested, i.e. group of UEs identified by a list of Internal-Group-Ids or any UE (i.e. all UEs).

-- [OPTIONAL] Use case context: indicates the context of use of ML model.
+- [OPTIONAL] Use case context: indicates the context of use of ML Model.

 - [OPTIONAL] Training Reporting Information with the following parameters: